Simplicity in the Structure of QED and Gravity Amplitudes: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Zvi Bern, David Kosower and Lance Dixon for many enlightening discussions.
 We are grateful to Lance Dixon for attracting our attention to the case of QED amplitudes.
-We would like to thank as well Zoltan Kuntz and Pierpaolo Mastrolia for comments on the draft and Gregory Korchemsky for discussions.
+We would like to thank as well Zoltan Kunszt and Pierpaolo Mastrolia for comments on the draft and Gregory Korchemsky for discussions.
+We also thanks Rutger Boels for bringing to our attention an error in a previous version of this manuscript.
 This research was supported in part (NEJBB) by grant DE-FG0290ER40542 of the US Department of Energy and (PV) by the RTN contracts MRTN-CT-2004-503369, MRTN-CT-2004-005104, as well as the ``Agence Nationale de la Recherche'' grants BLAN06-3-137168 and ANR-05-BLAN-0073-01.
 SB also acknowledges support from the Helmholtz Gemeinschaft under contract VH-NG-105.